cjfuller/devimot/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

+## Third-party

+SVG icons inline in the code are sourced from [Remix Icon](https://remixicon.com/) and used under the terms of the Apache License 2.0.

+The word list is adapted from [freelang](https://www.freelang.com/dictionnaire/dic-francais.php).